 Splurge – QT – 5 Star and Special

-They have kept the art déco features and added a bunch of sass, including the staff uniforms, to make this one of the unique hotel experiences in Sydney.
-If you are planning a shopping holiday, you will love this location.
-It’s also right next door to the State Theatre if you are heading to a show.
+They kept the art déco features and added a bunch of sass to make this a hotel experience in Sydney you will remember.
+Ideal for a shopping holiday, it is right next to the State Theatre if you are heading to a show.

 Check reviews, availability and prices for QT Sydney